LaRiffle/collateral-learning/README.md

 ![Bilby Stampede](./img/collateral_learning.png)

-Our work is detailed in the notebook section.
+Our work is detailed in the tutorials section.
 Any comments are welcome!

 If you're enthusiastic about our project, ⭐️ it to show your support! :heart: